Definition capital widening

-Capital widening means that the capital stock will increase at the same rate as the labour force and lead to a constant labour productivity (output per worker).
+means that the capital stock will increase at the same rate as the labour force and lead to constant labour productivity (output per worker).
 Capital widening involves greater investment to make use of existing technology and increase the amount of capital available.

-Capital deepening attempts to increase output through better technology and higher output per worker, for example, new technology which makes capital more productive.
-Capital deepening will lead to rising labour productivity.
+Capital deepening attempts to increase output through better technology and higher output per worker, for example, a new technology which makes capital more productive.
+The capital deepening will lead to rising labour productivity.

 If we assume a constant labour force, economic growth requires capital deepening – higher output per worker – through technological improvements or greater efficiency of the productive process.

-In the computer industry, there is a constant investment to increase the productivity of micro-chips – giving higher processing power for same inputs.
+- In the computer industry, there is a constant investment to increase the productivity of micro-chips – giving higher processing power for the same inputs.
 This capital deepening increases productivity.